jeffreykegler/hoonlint/misc/whitespace.md

 It is called the "pseudo-jog" style, because arrangement of the head and subhead resembles that of a queenside jog.

-* The jogging of a kingside 2-jogging hoon should be kingside.
-It should be on a line after the rune line, and should consist entirely of kingside jogs.

 * The jogging of a queenside 2-jogging hoon should be queenside.
 It should be on a line after the rune line,